delpinolisette/delpinolisette.github.io/journal.md

  Side thoughts: I should keep an updated reading list on a website to remind me of everything I have learned/ all exercises I’ve done.
 It might even help me be more careful about what I read (I should probably stop living in reddit threads in my spare time)

-### 3.29.2020
-Today’s goal is to get ready for the week by finishing (and starting) some problem sets due soon.
-Log.
-1. Gonna put pencil to paper with my Analysis problem set, this should be interesting.
-	* Trying to crack the problem set leads me to revisit Taylor's Formula, Little o notation, and Jensen's Rule.
-Notes coming soon.
-2. The Analysis problem set is taking much longer than expected.
-At night I switched gears and read for Linear Algebra.
-Those notes are coming soon as well.
-There's something intoxicating about reading a math textbook at a calm pace, making sure you understand every line, and slowly building up to a bigger picture.
-I'll continue in the morning.